Aims and Scope

 THMT encourages libraries, organizations, and institutions around the globe to execute simple Publish and Read Agreements with the journal.
 Contact the publisher, Tory Cenaj, at t.cenaj@partnersindigitalhealth.com

-Authors contributing to THMT agree to publish their articles under a Creative Commons Attribution-Non Commercial 4.0 International License that allows reuse, subject only to the use being non-commercial, and to the article being fully attributed.
-Authors hold and retain copyright of their work, with first publication rights granted to Telehealth and Medicine Today (THMT).
-THMT makes all articles open access and freely available from the date of publication.
+Authors contributing to THMT agree to publish their articles under a Creative Commons Attribution-Non Commercial 4.0 International License (CC BY-NC 4.0).
+This allows reuse, subject only to the use being non-commercial, and to the article being fully attributed.
+Authors retain the copyright and full publishing rights, with first publication rights granted to Telehealth and Medicine Today (THMT).
+THMT makes all open access articles freely available from the date of publication.
+PIOs and bloggers must credit THMT as Source when quoting articles, and provide a link to the journal and/or the original article with the DOI number cited.

 Diversity Commitment